cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 APIs.
-At least **basic HTTP authentication** should be implemented for these endpoints, where credentials should be obtained from an `.htpasswd` file, using the same format as [Apache `.htpasswd` files][htpasswd], whose location is set in the Tendermint configuration file.
+At least **basic HTTP authentication** should be implemented for these endpoints, where credentials should be obtained from an `.htpasswd` file, using the same format as [Apache `.htpasswd` files][htpasswd], whose location is set in the CometBFT configuration file.

 `.htpasswd` files are relatively standard and are supported by many web servers.
 The format is relatively straightforward to parse and interpret.